The 6th Day

 |Domestic Box Office: $34,604,280||Overseas Box Office: $61,481,197|

 After two and a half years of being off screen from complications due to heart surgery in 1997 and his humiliating turn as the pun spewing Mr. Freeze in Batman & Robin (1997), Schwarzenegger mounted his comeback vehicle with the reviled, but successful End Of Days ($211.9M worldwide box office).
-He then landed a $25 million payday for The 6th Day, which accounted for almost 1/3 of the $82 million budget.
+He then landed a $25 million payday for this picture which accounted for almost 1/3 of the costs.
+The budget for The 6th Day was $82 million.
 Sony covered 60% of the expenses and Phoenix Pictures had 40% exposure.
 Sony handled global distribution.

 In selecting his new comeback projects, Schwarzenegger was taking scripts with topical issues (End of Days: the millennium; The 6th Day: cloning) which were wrapped up in otherwise brain-dead plotting.
 Sony dated The 6th Day for November 17, where it bowed in the shadow of How the Grinch Stole Christmas — other openers were Rugrats in Paris: The Movie and Bounce.